About

 Isabel Sorrells (b.
 2001) is a Connecticut-based artist working across oil painting and printmaking to investigate survival as an ongoing process of transformation.

-Exploring themes of beauty, desire, objectification, and violence, Isabel's paintings deconstruct and reconfigure images of plants, flowers, and her own body into ambiguous tangles of limbs and flesh, blurring lines between figurative and botanical forms to produce subjects that function as both embodied memories and living creatures, resisting fixed identity.
-Simultaneously chaotic and controlled, her compositions reference elements of design and architecture, often using symmetry and repetition to create order within fragmentation.
-Color palettes drawn from photographs, environments, and objects tied to significant memories ground each painting in lived experience without restoring to narrative illustration.
-Isabel's work rejects the glorification of sexual violence and objectification of the nude female form in the Western canon, engaging instead with the role of women artists in the history of both figurative and still-life flower painting, their exclusion from the academic painting sphere, and their turn towards botanical illustration as an alternative entrypoint into art and academia.
-Drawing inspiration from her interest in botanical evolution, her plant-human hybrid subjects (or ‘orchid monsters’) adapt in response to threat, using mimicry, visual cues, and physical defense structures to ward off predators.
+Isabel's work rejects the glorification of sexual violence and objectification of the nude female form in the Western canon, engaging instead with the role of women artists in the history of both figurative and still-life flower painting, their exclusion from the academic painting sphere, and their turn towards botanical illustration as an alternative entry point into art and academia.
+Drawing inspiration from botanical evolution, her plant-human hybrid subjects (or ‘orchid monsters’) adapt in response to threat, using mimicry, visual cues, and physical defense structures to deter predation.

 Isabel’s work across mediums embraces contradiction to understand survival as a perpetual re-making of identity.
-Her interest in creating images in which opposing forces—turbulence and restraint, beauty and the grotesque, past and present–-coexist and interact generates a visual tension that mirrors the paradoxes of endurance in the aftermath of life-altering experiences of sexual violence.
+Her interest in creating images in which opposing forces—turbulence and restraint, beauty and the grotesque, past and present–-coexist and interact generates a visual tension that mirrors the paradoxes of endurance in the aftermath of sexual violence.